 Pilot Project Mini-Grant Program

-The RWJF Center for Health Policy at Meharry Medical College is excited to announce the 2012 awardees for the Pilot Project Mini-Grant Program.
-Totaling $140,000 in funding, five faculty members from Meharry Medical College and Vanderbilt University have been awarded funding in the amount of $20,000 for new pilot project investigators and $40,000 for successful 2010 Pilot Project Mini-Grant recipients to continue their research.
+The RWJF Center for Health Policy at Meharry Medical College is excited to announce the awardees for the Pilot Project Mini-Grant Program.
+Totaling $140,000 in funding, faculty members from Meharry Medical College and Vanderbilt University have been awarded funding in the amount of $20,000 for new pilot project investigators and $40,000 for previously-awarded Pilot Project Mini-Grant recipients to continue their research.
 The intent of this funding is to intensify investigator-initiated research, to attract new investigators to the field and to encourage trans-disciplinary research that will advance health disparities science and health policy.
-Their projects will contribute to health policy and social science research and to improve minority health and/or to eliminate health disparities.
-All 2012 recipients and a brief description of their respective projects are listed below.
+Their projects will contribute to health policy and social science research and to improving minority health and/or to eliminate health disparities.
+All recipients and a brief description of their respective projects are listed below.

 Project Title: Racial Variation in Child and Adolescent Mental Health, Poverty, and the Family Context